 With the light changing and Daylight savings ending (or just starting depending on where you live), there has never been a better time to ‘See your light’.
 Each Season has a different sort of light, have you taken much notice of it before.
 Summer is more on the yellow spectrum and much brighter, Winter is dull and has more blue in it.
 It will actually change during the course of a day too.
 I find Autumn and Spring have the most wonderful light.

-Do you struggle to capture great, well lit still life images?
-You are not alone, it seems to be one of the biggest hurdles most photographers face, but it doesn’t have to be.
-In six easy steps, you can learn to harness any type of lighting for your still life photography.
+So if you struggle to capture great, well-lit still-life images and trust me you’re not alone.
+It is actually one of the biggest hurdles most photographers face, but it doesn’t have to be.
+In five easy steps, you can learn how to harness your light for still life photography.

 1. See the light

 Learn to see your light, really study it.
 Choose a space where you can place a table by a window and set up a small scene, perhaps a bowl of fruit or a vase of flowers.
-Then, throughout the day, at one hour intervals, take a photo of the same setup.
+Then, throughout the day, at one-hour intervals, take a photo of the same setup.
 Don’t move anything.
 Put your camera on a tripod for this.
-Start by setting your camera on ISO 100 and use the Aperture Priority mode and an f/stop of f/8.0.
+Start by setting your camera on ISO 100 and use the Aperture Priority mode and a f/stop of f/5.6 – f/8.

-At the end of the day you will have quite a few images all at the where light is the only thing that changes.
+At the end of the day, you will have quite a few images all the same, where light is the only thing that changes.
 Study the light in each photo.
 See the shadows and the color of the light.
 Observe how it changes, especially if your window faces east or west.
-North and south light will work great too.
+North and South light will work great too.
 Different seasons will give slightly different light as well, so it is worth repeating this study at different times of the year, or even in different locations.
 For the most comprehensive result, do this over 12 hour period.